 The Scent of Days at My Grandmother’s

-My shop bears the gentle name Marguerite , echo of a woman small in stature, immense in heart.
-She taught me to love things that don’t shine, the silences that speak, the gestures that remain.
+My shop bears the gentle name Marguerite, echo of a woman small in stature, immense in heart.
+My grandmother taught me to love what doesn’t shine, the silences that speak, the gestures that remain.

-Each Sunday, she went to mass, elegant in her simplicity, with a steady and peaceful step.
-Her shawl neatly folded, her jewelry discreet, she walked as one honors a ritual with the grace of those who know the value of silence.
+Each Sunday, my grandmother went to mass, exquisitely elegant in her simplicity, with a calm and steady step.
+Her shawl neatly folded, her jewelry discreet, she walked as one honors a ritual, with the grace of those who understand the value of silence.

 She spoke to me of old customs, like passing down a song whose words warm the soul.

-In her bedroom, treasures slept in gentle disarray: jewels with timid sparkle, elegant hats, silent dresses.
+In my grandmother Marguerite’s bedroom, treasures slept in gentle disarray: jewels with timid sparkle, elegant hats, silent dresses.
 The scent of coffee drifted like a whisper, while my grandfather shaved slowly, facing the barber’s mirror, and the grandfather clock beat the heart of happy days.

 It was in those outings, between steaming coffee and handshakes, that I learned to recognize beauty in what cannot be explained.